stepeter/eeg_balance_perturbations_eneuro/README.md

 ## Reproducing our eNeuro results

 The code included in the *plot_fxns* folder will recreate Figs 2-11 of our eNeuro results.
 Below are the specific scripts used to replicate the results of each figure in the paper.
+Each script will recreate a figure from the paper directly from the figshare dataset without needing to save intermediate files (unless *eeg_denoise.m* is used; see the second caveat below).

 ### Caveats